Jigyel1/new_build/README.md

 `rollback` on mat views don't seem to work with the default configuration. comment out the `update_view ....`, `rollback` and `uncomment & migrate`

 ---

+## .env

+PRODUCTION_SERVER
+> When `PRODUCTION_SERVER` is false, cors will be enabled.
+  Set this to true in the actual production server!

+ALLOWED_DOMAINS
+> Only users with the given domain can be invited & use the portal.
+For specs to work in bitbucket pipelines, make sure you atleast add selise.ch in ALLOWED_DOMAINS

+MAIL_SENDER
+> Application email sender - from

+SWAGGER_USER, SWAGGER_PASS
+> For API docs access protection. /api-docs

+MAX_PAGE_SIZE
+> Number of items returned per page.
+Defaults to 100.
+Defaults to 100

+SESSION_TIMEOUT
+> Devise session timeout.
+Defaults to 30 minutes of inactivity.

+REDIS_HOST, REDIS_SECRET
+> Redis credentials

+SIDEKIQ_USERNAME, SIDEKIQ_PASSWORD
+> For sidekiq UI - /sidekiq

+USERS_PER_ROLE
+> Users you want to show for each role.
+Only in the listing page.
+Details will call a different endpoint.